AdobeDocs/commerce-channels.en/help/amazon-channel/standard-price-rules.md

 description: Use standard price rule actions to increase or decrease an Amazon listing price relative to the Commerce catalog price (or price source).
 exl-id: 91df6ef3-852b-478b-8b01-51dd437dd4f9
 ---
-# Standard price rule actions
+# Standard Price Rule Actions

 A standard price rule action allows you to increase or decrease an Amazon listing price by a specific percentage or fixed dollar amount relative to the [!DNL Commerce] catalog price (or price source).